KshitizRajan7/kathmandu-jam-free-route/README.md

 ## Project Structure

 - `/frontend` — Frontend application built with Next.js.
   Currently, this is the only part of the project.
-It features interactive maps, bottom navigation menu, location selection modal, and more.
+  **Recent updates:**
+  - Added Bottom Navigation Menu for quick access to Map, Alternate Routes, Location Selection, Traffic Updates, and User Login.
+  - User authentication modal with login and register forms (popup on clicking the user icon).
+  - Responsive design improvements for mobile navigation.
+  - Enhanced context usage for user state management.

 - `/backend` — *(Coming soon)* Backend API and server to provide live traffic data and route calculations.